Self-service analytics empowers users to discover insights and run reports and visualizations without the help of IT professionals.

 Most marketing teams have difficulty getting a cohesive view of prospects at each stage of their buying journey down the funnel.
 Self-service dashboards that show paid and organic search activity, landing page visits, downloads, trials, and outbound sales prospecting activity provides the big-picture view they need.
 Marketing must justify spending on campaigns, etc., so dashboards that demonstrate the return on different campaigns and tactics help make the case for repeat activities.

-Advanced Analytics with Actian
+Advanced Analytics With Actian